 What’s the easiest way to transport manure?

 For small setups, a wide, stable wheelbarrow works well.
-For larger yards, a tow-behind option like the Paddock Blade replaces dozens of wheelbarrow loads with a single pass, saving hours each week.
+For larger yards, a tow-behind option like the Paddock Blade replaces dozens of wheelbarrow loads with a single pass, saving hours each week and serving as a practical manure collector for stables for confined areas.
 Balance, traction, and capacity matter most for long-term use.

 Brooms and Shovels